galgantar/standard-deviants/index.markdown

 # Ingredients / Dataset
+A good recipe carefully chooses their ingredients.
+After long consideration, we decided to source the base ingredients and seasoning from the [Stanford SNAP Reddit datasets](https://snap.stanford.edu/data/index.html), and getting the toppings from [The official Reddit API](https://www.reddit.com/api/v1).

 ## Basic Ingredients - Base Dataset 🧑‍🌾

-The basic ingredients are extracted from the [Stanford SNAP Reddit datasets](https://snap.stanford.edu/data/index.html):
+The basic ingredients are extracted from the **[Reddit Hyperlinks Network](https://snap.stanford.edu/data/soc-RedditHyperlinks.html)**:

+- A directed, signed, temporal network of subreddit-to-subreddit hyperlinks with rich text features and sentiment annotations.
 - **858,490 hyperlinks** between 55,863 subreddits
 - Sentiment analysis of cross-subreddit posts
 - Text properties including readability, sentiment, and linguistic features
 - Temporal data spanning January 2014 to April 2017
-- **[Reddit Hyperlinks Network](https://snap.stanford.edu/data/soc-RedditHyperlinks.html)**: A directed, signed, temporal network of subreddit-to-subreddit hyperlinks with rich text features and sentiment annotations.

 ## The Seasoning - Subreddit Embeddings 🧂
-The seasoning, which makes the stew more enjoyable is also extracted from [Stanford SNAP Reddit datasets](https://snap.stanford.edu/data/index.html):
+The seasoning, which makes the stew more enjoyable is extracted from [Reddit User and Subreddit Embeddings](https://snap.stanford.edu/data/web-RedditEmbeddings.html):

 - **300 dimensional embeddings for each subreddit** for more than 30,000 subreddits
 - Covers more than 90% of the crosslinking posts